IBM/model-mgmt-on-watson-studio-local/README.md

 > **What is PCA?** Principal component analysis (PCA) is a popular dimensionality reduction technique which is used to reduce N number of numerical variables into few principal components that are used as features in the machine learning model.
 These prinicpal components capture a major percentage of the combined variance effect of all the variables.

-> **What is IBM DSX Local?** DSX Local is an on premises solution for data scientists and data engineers.
+> **What is IBM Watson Studio Local?** Watson Studio Local is an on premises solution for data scientists and data engineers.
 It offers a suite of data science tools that integrate with RStudio, Spark, Jupyter, and Zeppelin notebook technologies.

-> **What is the IBM Deployment Manager?** The Deployment Manager is a DSX Local tool that provides users the ability to create and train machine learning models.
+> **What is the IBM Watson Machine Learning?** Watson Machine Learning is a Watson Studio Local tool that provides users the ability to create and train machine learning models.
 Users can also deploy their models to make them available to a wider audience.

 This repo contains two Jupyter notebooks illustrating how to extract features and build a model on the [wine classification data set](https://www.kaggle.com/brynja/wineuci).
 The data contains a list of wines with their associated chemical features and assigned wine classification.
 There are three scripts in the repo to automate the feature extraction, score the extracted features and combine the two steps as one wrapper respectively.